apsarabishwokarma/webdev-roadmap/interview-prep/StickyNote.md

 Coercion = automatic type conversion.
 Truthiness = whether a value behaves as true or false.
-Only eight falsy values exist.
+Only eight falsy values exist.They are:

+- false
+- 0
+- -0
+- 0n (BigInt zero)
+- "" (empty string)
+- null
+- undefined
+- NaN
+- All other values are truthy.
   Non-empty strings are truthy.
   Empty arrays and objects are truthy.
   Prefer === over ==.
+- It checks for both value and type, while == allows coercion, which can lead to unexpected results.